Requirements for All Students Enrolled in Nursing Courses

 Health care workers, including students in health care clinical experiences, are at risk for contracting a variety of communicable diseases, and are also at risk for spreading communicable diseases to vulnerable populations.
 The Centers for Disease Control (CDC) has specific recommendations for health care workers, in addition to the usual adult immunization recommendations, to better protect health care workers and the populations they serve.

-The SU Department of Nursing requires its students to provide proof of certain immunizations and/or immunities prior to the start of the program to assist the Department in facilitating clinical placements which are required for program completion.
+The SU School of Nursing requires its students to provide proof of certain immunizations and/or immunities prior to the start of the program to assist the School in facilitating clinical placements which are required for program completion.
 Most, if not all, clinical sites require proof of the immunizations and/or immunities required by the program prior to clinical placement.

 Please be advised that failure to receive and provide proof of immunizations (and/or proof of immunity) required by clinical sites may impact a student’s ability to participate in clinical experiences that are required for program completion.
 Please also be advised that some clinical agencies may require immunizations in addition to those required by the program.

-Students with any questions about communicable diseases or immunizations should contact Dr. Debra Webster, Associate Chair, Department of Nursing
+Students with any questions about communicable diseases or immunizations should contact Dr. Debra Webster, Undergraduate Program Chair

 Returning Student Annual Requirement